Evenwyne/programming-univbasics-3-method-return-values/README.md

 declaration, or a calculation.

-However, when we use `puts` and `print` methods in IRB, you can see the output on the screen and a line displayed after it that says `=> nil`.
+However, when we use `puts` and `print` methods in IRB, you can see the output on the screen _and_ a line displayed after it that says `=> nil`.
 This is because `puts` and `print` may print the value you want, but instead of _returning_ that value, they display the text but return `nil`.
 This means that the method has not returned a value.

+Some people think it's strange that `puts` and its friends don't have a return value.
+But what would that be?
+That the human at the end of the screen saw the value and paid attention to it?
+It kind of makes sense, from a certain point of view.

 ## Recognize Implicit Return Values in Ruby Syntax